e-loue/pyke/examples/web_framework/README.txt

 This example automatically generates programs to render HTMLTemplates (http://py-templates.sourceforge.net/htmltemplate/index.html).
-You can use easy_install to install the HTMLTemplate package.
+You can use pip or easy_install to install the HTMLTemplate package.

 It uses the sqlgen example on the back-end to generate and run SQL statements.
 You'll need to first set up the sqlgen example database before using this example.
 Check there for the movie_db schema.
-You'll also need the directory containing the "examples" directory to be on your PYTHONPATH (e.g., if you downloaded the pyke_examples separately).

 This is also an example of using multiple rule bases (its own rule base, and the sqlgen/database.krb rule base).

-This example also caches the plans returned from pyke so it should be extremely fast.
+This example also caches the plans returned from pyke so it is extremely fast.
 In fact, in siege tests compared to this same example running in TurboGears 2.0, this web framework is a full 10 times faster than TurboGears!

-To run this example:
+To run this example, you need to be in the examples directory, then:

-    >>> from examples.web_framework import simple_server
+    >>> from web_framework import simple_server
     >>> simple_server.run()

 Then point your browser at: